kausalflow/colorteller/content/about.md

 ## About ColorTeller

-This website is an extension of the GitHub repo [emptymalei/awesome-research](https://github.com/emptymalei/awesome-research).
-The original repo still accepts pull requests but we recommend submitting this website.

 The content of this website is under [the CC BY-SA license](https://creativecommons.org/licenses/by-sa/4.0/).
 Use the source and keep the source open!